sandwriter/menu_picture/README.md

 25. Learn menu item.
 26. ~~Update multiple menu items.~~
 27. Use line break to distinguish menu items.
-28. If a rect is horizontal right to another one, then they are together.
-Otherwise, they are not.
+28. ~~If a rect is horizontal right to another one, then they are together.
+Otherwise, they are not.~~
+29. Location as search context.
+30. Camera to take picture.

 # Bugs
 1. ../data/roast_pork.png.
 Background black* color result in rgb(255,0,0) exception.